 It may seem easier and cheaper to just pay the ticket than to go through the hassle of trying to defend yourself.
 You’ve been a good driver, one ticket can’t hurt?

 You might be surprised.
-A single insurance point may cause your rates to increase by 22%, two points raises the rate by 45%.
-In North Carolina a traffic ticket can have serious consequences that can impact more than your insurance rates.
+A single insurance point may cause your rates to increase by 22%, and two points can raise the rate by 45%.
+In North Carolina, a traffic ticket can have serious consequences that can impact more than your insurance rates.
 In addition to your personal finances, a conviction may impact your ongoing driving privileges, or even your ability to keep your job.